 Green space in cities is important.
-Amongst the benefits of functional green space are [Roseland, 2009, 47-48]:
+Among the benefits of functional green space are [Roseland, 2009, 47-48]:

 - Decrease energy costs